sargaprasadrs/NeuroMeshOSS/CODE_OF_CONDUCT.md

 ## Reporting & Contact

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at `conduct@neuromesh.local`.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at `sargaprasad@duck.com`.
 All complaints will be reviewed and investigated promptly and fairly.